kmandalas/webclient-showcase/README.md

 and the call to our "internal" service (i.e. customer-service).
 We also use [Testcontainers](https://www.testcontainers.org) for spinning-up a dockerized PostgresDB during the test's execution.

-The full code can be seen in [OTPControllerIntegrationTests](https://github.com/kmandalas/webclient-showcase/blob/master/otp-service/src/test/java/gr/kmandalas/service/otp/OTPControllerIntegrationTests.java) class:
+The full code can be seen in [OTPControllerIntegrationTests](https://github.com/kmandalas/webclient-showcase/blob/master/otp-service/src/test/java/gr/kmandalas/service/otp/OTPControllerIntegrationTests.java) class.

 We also use `WebTestClient` which is a Client for testing web servers that uses WebClient internally to perform requests while also providing a fluent API to verify responses.
 This client can connect to any server over HTTP, or to a WebFlux